- On social media, it said that 7% of the US population is on an ACA policy.

 - 7.2% are on ACA policies

-- 14% are on ACA policies, broadly defined to included Medicaid expansion
+- 14% are on ACA policies, broadly defined to include the Medicaid expansion spelled out in the ACA (but not including others who were already on Medicaid)

 People use these numbers interchangeably, yet they are not measuring the same things.